ThorkilG12/Frontend-Backend-Communication/Testfold/readme.md

 **Authorization: Basic dGhvxxxxxxxxxxxxxxxxSWhhd2N3NmM=**

-the file `createBasicAuyHelper.php` has to be in a protected directory
+the file `createBasicAuyHelper.php` has to be in a protected directory.
 ```PHP
 <?php declare(strict_types=1);
 $rc = 4;